How To Dehydrate Bell Peppers in a Food Dehydrator

 What Can You Use Dehydrated Peppers For?

-Dehydrated bell peppers can be used in a variety of dishes.
+Dehydrated bell peppers, as well as other dried peppers and dried bell pepper, can be used in a variety of dishes.
+Peppers are technically fruits, and dehydrating fruits like peppers is a great way to preserve their flavor.
 You can slice them up for salads, put them on pizzas, or use crushed pepper flakes to add flavor to your favorite dish.
+Grinding peppers into powder or flakes is a great way to add heat to recipes, and you can control the spiciness by adding just a bit.
 Dehydrate red and green bells separately so that you maintain their color when they are ready.
 In addition, dehydrated peppers can be used in homemade spice blends.

 How to Store Your Dehydrated Bell Peppers